charlesponti/devnotes/notes/css/mobile.md

 ## Mobile

-In this section, we will go over some common pitfalls and helpful pointers when optimising your site for mobile.
+In this section, we will cover some common pitfalls and helpful pointers when optimising a web sites and web apps  for mobile.

-Increasing the performance of web site or applications on mobile devices has become a top priority for many developers, largely due to the fact that an ever-increasing amount of users are performing their web browsing via their phones or tablets.
+Increasing the performance of web sites and web apps on mobile devices has become a top priority for many developers.
+This is largely due to the fact that an ever-increasing amount of users are doing their web browsing via their phones or tablets, as opposed to only when they are sitting in front of their computer.
+This is not to say that one should favor either mobile or desktop design, but that a good web developer with always take both into account.
+The user interface should be smooth, dynamic, intuitive, and performant, whether it is being viewed on a 5-inch screen, a 15-inch screen, or a 27-inch screen.

+#### Interface versus Software Performance?

 There are two types of performance that have to be taken into account.
-One is **perceived performance** and the other is **software performace**.
-The software performance of your site is how quickly your site's JavaScript and CSS code is executed.
-The perceived performance of your site is how fast the user feels your site is.
-This perceived performance, as studies have shown, can be the make or break indicator of whether users will or will not have a pleasure experience using your web site or application.
+One is **interface performance** and the other is **software performace**.
+The software performance of your site is how quickly your site's HTML, JavaScript and CSS code is executed.
+The interface performance of your site, on the other hand. is how fast the user feels your site is.
+This interface performance, as studies have shown, can be the make or break indicator of whether users will or will not have a pleasure experience using your web site or application.
 So with that, let's go through some of the most common issues one must tackle when designing a great mobile experience.

 ### Scrolling